 He was born on April 11, 1746, to a biracial father, Hopestill Wentworth, and Katherine Keniston, who was white.
 Hopestill was the son of a white woman and an enslaved black man, Richard Cheswell.
 Under the laws of the day, Hopestill’s status followed his mother, so he was free.

-Eventually Hopestill's father bought his freedom. and in 1717 purchased 20 acres of land in what is now Newmarket, N.H.
+Eventually Hopestill's father bought his freedom. and in 1717 purchased 20 acres of land in Newmarket, N.H.
 Richard’s land purchase is considered the first by an African-American in New Hampshire.

-Hopestill was a housewright and carpenter who built the John Paul Jones House in Portsmouth, N.H., as well as the Samuel Langdon House (now in Sturbridge Village) and the Bell Tavern.
+Hopestill, a housewright and carpenter, built the John Paul Jones House in Portsmouth, N.H., as well as the Samuel Langdon House (now in Sturbridge Village) and the Bell Tavern.

 Wentworth Cheswell, Town Leader

-He was 21 when he married 17-year-old Mary Davis of Durham, N.H.
+At 21 he married 17-year-old Mary Davis of Durham, N.H.
 They had 13 children.
-Their descendants identified as white, and Cheswell was listed as white in the census.
-Records of comments by his contemporaries suggest he was viewed as biracial.
+Their descendants identified as white, and the census listed Cheswell as white.
+Records of comments by his contemporaries suggest they viewed him as biracial.

-In 1768, 22-year-old Wentworth Cheswell was elected town constable, which George Mason University determined was the first time an African-American was elected to public office.
+In 1768, 22-year-old Wentworth Cheswell won election as town constable.
+George Mason University determined that made him the first African-American elected to public office.
 Cheswell beat out Vermont’s Alexander Twilight for the honor.
 For all but one year of his life, Cheswell held public office including town selectman, assessor, scrivener, justice of the peace and auditor.

-He was also elected town messenger for the Committee of Safety, which meant he had to carry news to and from Exeter, N.H.
+He also won election as town messenger for the Committee of Safety, which meant he had to carry news to and from Exeter, N.H.
 On Dec.
-13, 1774, he rode with Paul Revere to warn Portsmouth citizens that two British warships were on their way to retake gunpowder and weapons stolen by the colonists from Fort William and Mary.
+13, 1774, he rode with Paul Revere to warn Portsmouth citizens of the approach of two British warships.
+The British intended to retake gunpowder and weapons stolen by the colonists from Fort William and Mary.

 When the American Revolution broke out, Wentworth Cheswell enlisted in Col. John Langdon’s Company of Light Horse Volunteers and fought at the Battle of Saratoga.
-He finished his military service and returned to Newmarket, where he ran a store next to his schoolhouse.
+When he finished his military service he returned to Newmarket, where he ran a store next to his schoolhouse.
 He also did fieldwork and wrote reports on the town’s artifacts.
 For that he is considered New Hampshire’s first archaeologist.